 In relation to a duty or function under ministry legislation, regulations or codes of practice, means an individual who: (a) is registered in B.C. with a professional association, is acting under that organization’s codes of ethics, and is subject to disciplinary action by that association, and; (b) through suitable education, experience, accreditation and knowledge, may reasonably be relied upon to provide advice within their area of expertise, which is applicable to the duty or function.
 QPs are a subset of registered professionals.

 Registered professional or registrant:

-Refers to a professional registered with a regulatory body within scope of the proposed Professional Governance Act.
+Refers to a professional registered with a regulatory body within scope of the proposed PGA.
 Registrant also captures registered firms.

-Refers to a single comprehensive statute for the governance of those regulatory bodies that are covered by the Act.
+Refers to a single comprehensive statute for the governance of those regulatory bodies that are covered by the PGA.